bloominstituteoftechnology/Preprocessing-II/README.md

 At this point, you have been introduced to LESS variables, nesting, mixins, escaping, importing and more.
 This project incorporates a small amount of everything.
 You will need to be able to navigate the file structure and make the following updates:

-## Tasks

-1. Import the variables.less into the index.less file
+##Project 2 - Organize imports, use mixins, functions, escaping, namespacing by building and updating a single web page.

+## Task 1 - Import
+Notice that the LESS folder in this project has several .less files now.
+Task 1 is to correctly import the .less files into index.less in the following order:

+1. reset.less
+2. variables.less
+3. mixins.less
+4. general-styles.less
+5. header.less
+6. cta.less
+7. main-content.less
+8. contact.less
+9. footer.less

+Once you have imported your less files, be sure to run less-watch-compiler

+## Task 2 - Demonstrate your skills using Mixins, escaping and functions by doing the following:

-2. Use 5 different mixins from the variables.less file in anyway you want throughout the site (Hint, google the CSS properties if you don't know what they do!).
+1. Use all 5 mixins from the mixins.less file in anyway you want throughout the site (Hint, google the CSS properties if you don't know what they do!).

-3. Use escaping to create 3 unique media queries using (max-width) with values of 400px, 768px, and 1100px.
-Use those media queries to change the background color of the web page at those pixel widths.
+2. Use escaping to create 2 unique media query variables named "tablet" at a max-width of 768px and "phone" at 400px max-width.
+Now use your variables in combination with @media to introduce responsive styling to your page.
+(You can use code from your last project for the responsivness)

-4. Recreate the CTA button using your own custom mixin that takes values for width, height, and background color.
+3. Create your own custom button mixin that passes values for width, height, and background color.
+Once you have created this mixin, introduce a button to the bottom of each ```.text-content``` div.
+Create unique text for each button to match the header.
+Example: The heading "Features" could have a button that reads "See Features."
+Be creative!

-5. Use a function to change the color of all the heading elements (h1, h2, etc) in the page.
+4. Use a function to darken the background by 20% on hover for all those new buttons you just made.

-Everything listed here can be completed by studying the documentation here:  http://lesscss.org/3.x/#overview

-## Stretch

-Create unique buttons for each heading in the main-content section.
-(Use a namespace!).
-Try out a fun mixin on hover for each button.
+**Stretch**

+Create your own namespace for the following elements:
+* Headings
+* Buttons
+* p tags

+Once you have created your own unique namespace, apply it throughout the site using the > accessor to overrite the current styles in place.